miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/BuildApp/BuildApp.4d.4dz/Documentation/Classes/_CLI.md

 **.escape()**($in : Text) : Text

-Add add double quotes on each sides of a string that contains metacharacters on Windows, except when the last character is a backslash in which case the backslash is escaped with a backslash before the whole string is quoted.
+Add double quotes on each sides of a string that contains metacharacters on Windows, except when the last character is a backslash in which case the backslash is escaped with a backslash before the whole string is quoted.
 Escape metacharacters on Mac.
 Not all CLI agent respect this type of escaping.

 ## .quote()